Linear and Rational Factorization of Tropical Polynomials: Algorithms

 Algorithm \ref{alg:positive.basis} is based on Proposition \ref{prop:positive.basis}.
 As a by-product, it also computes the $H$-matrix of $\S$, which is needed for subsequent algorithms.
 Computing $H(\S)$ is in fact the most intensive part, as this matrix could have exponentially many row vectors.
 The other algorithms are based on Proposition \ref{prop:factor.unit} and the proofs of Theorems \ref{thm:main} and \ref{thm:SS}.
 A crucial difference to the proof is that these algorithms use the stricter notion of $=_2$ instead of $=_3$ for equality of two tropical polynomials.
 This means we need to keep track of translations of the regular subdivisions and translations of the Legendre transform.
 A major part of the algorithms is spelling out the details of this step.

 \begin{remark} When $\S = \S_{K_n}$ or more generally $\S_\mathbb{G}$, there are two major computation shortcuts for Algorithms \ref{alg:gen-NS} and~\ref{alg:gen-ZS}.
-Firstly, as $\S$ is a full positive basis, Corollary \ref{cor:full.basis} gives a short-cut on checking if a polytope is a signed Minkowski sum of polytopes in $\S$.
+Firstly, as $\S$ is a full positive basis, it is easy to check if a polytope is a signed Minkowski sum of polytopes in $\S$.
 Secondly, the $H$-matrix is highly symmetric, and in this case, $b^H(P)$ for some polytope $P$ can be computed by M\"{o}bius inversion \cite[Proposition 2.4]{Ardila10}. \end{remark}